ankitects/translating/README.md

 [support site](https://anki.tenderapp.com/discussions/private) with the following information, and we can get an account created for you:

-- The language(s) you'd like to translate.
+- The language or languages you'd like to translate.
 - Your email address.
 Please note that the email address you provide will be visible to people browsing [GitHub](https://github.com/ankitects/anki-desktop-i18n/commits/master).
 - The username you'd like to use (for example, 'bob5')